andrewdpoh/Bamboo_Docs/docs/evasion.md

 ## Shellcode Injection

 Elastic Defend is unable to detect malicious in-memory files.
 Thus, these shellcode injection techniques are effective in executing payloads undetected.
 The shellcode injection techniques are implemented within Bamboo Agent and can be selected when the user uses the [`exploit`](Client/commands.md#exploit) command.
+The shellcode for the injection is generated using [Donut](https://github.com/TheWover/donut).

 ### Virtual Allocation Injection